 Clinical Research Handbook

 The Clinical Research Handbook and Clinical Research Oncall are intranet references and toolkits for clinical investigators and study staff.
-They provide easily accessible resources for planning and designing studies, finding funding sources, preparing grant submissions, and managing day-to-day protocol activities.
+LCS built the framework, while content is developed by Clinical Research staff.
+The references provide easily accessible resources for planning and designing studies, finding funding sources, preparing grant submissions, and managing day-to-day protocol activities.

 Clinical Research Hub